 Elections shall be by written or secure electronic ballot if more than one candidate has been nominated for a given office; otherwise, an oral vote may be taken at the May meeting.
 Ballots must be returned by the day before the May meeting.
 The Officers will decide a tie vote.

 - A President-Elect and Vice President of Programs is to be elected each year.

-- During odd numbered years elections, will be held for Vice President of Chapter Services, Vice President of Membership, and Vice President of Communications, Vice President of Sponsorship.
+- During odd numbered years elections, will be held for Vice President of Chapter Services, Vice President of Membership, and Vice President of Communications/Marketing, Vice President of Sponsorship.

-- During even numbered years, elections will be held for Vice President of Finance, Vice President of Marketing, and Vice President DEI.
+- During even numbered years, elections will be held for Vice President of Finance, and Vice President DEI.

 Officers elected at the May meeting will be installed and shall assume their respective offices at the annual business meeting in June.

 A financial review will be conducted annually and more frequently if circumstances dictate, by the Financial Review Committee, with findings reported to the Board of Directors.

 A full audit conducted by a certified public accountant is mandated every three (3) years, and may be undertaken more frequently if circumstances dictate.

 Results of the financial reviews and audits will be published and made available to the chapter membership as soon as is practicable, but no later than ninety (90) days into the following fiscal year.

 The committee shall consist of the President-Elect, the Past President, and no fewer than three chapter members in good standing who have not served as a Board member for at least two years.
 The Vice President of Finance shall not be eligible to serve on the Financial Review Committee, but will provide the committee or an independent auditor with any and all records necessary to complete a review of chapter finances.